Compliance regulation graphic

 Contrasting Colours

-Make sure there is contrast between the text and its background so that people with color vision deficiencies can easily perceive the information.
+Make sure there is contrast between the text and its background so that people with colour vision deficiencies can easily perceive the information.
 The Web Content Accessibility Guidelines (WCAG) recommend a contrast ratio for text and images of text.

 User Friendly Forms